bonitasoft/bonita-doc/md/processes.md

 # Administrator Process list in Bonita Portal

-This page explains what a user with the _Administrator_ profile in Bonita Portal can see and do about processes.
+This page explains what a user with the _Administrator_ or _Process Manager_ profile in Bonita Portal can see and do about processes.

 Users with the Administrator profile can: install, enable and edit processes as well as categories, forms, entities mapped to actors, parameters, and connectors.